-Trolls Hijack White Power Sites to Discuss Color Swatches
+Trolls Hijack White-Power Sites to Discuss Color Swatches

 “It’s hilarious.
 What’s not to like?”
 Ianna Urquhart, a moderator at r/WhitePolitics and r/Whites, told The Daily Beast.

-WhitePolitics switched over from a largely dormant, headless white supremacist forum on Tuesday.
-The community is just the latest that Urquhart and a team of semi-organized Reddit power users have taken away from white supremacist, transphobic, or straight up neo-Nazi groups in order to make terrible puns and wreak havoc.
+WhitePolitics switched over from a largely dormant, headless white-supremacist forum on Tuesday.
+The community is just the latest that Urquhart and a team of semi-organized Reddit power users have taken away from white-supremacist, transphobic, or straight up neo-Nazi groups in order to make terrible puns and wreak havoc.

 Urquhart and several of the moderators of r/WhitePolitics point to the neo-Nazi subreddit r/Stormfront as their template for turning a subreddit from hell into a G-rated source of information.
-The r/Stormfront community, which was initially banned by Reddit administrators for serving as a sister forum to the KKK-affiliated site of the same name, has been rededicated to “first-hand reports of severe weather” for the past five years.
+The r/Stormfront community, which was initially banned by Reddit administrators for serving as a sister forum to the Ku Klux Klan-affiliated site of the same name, has been rededicated to “firsthand reports of severe weather” for the past five years.

 The takeover was completed with tongue firmly glued to cheek by a user named “NotCOINTELPROAgent,” a nod to the covert FBI surveillance projects that used to track public figures the bureau deemed subversive.